White supremacism! Eurocentrism! Murticulturalism! Western Values! …

 Islam, being the second largest religion, is still pretty much committed to all the points on the list above.

-To Islam’s credit it is not a racist religion, though some Islamic communities steeped in their own ethnic origins might make it so; but to its detriment, it must control marriage in order to sustain the religion within the community.
+To Islam’s credit it is not a racist religion, though, as I said earlier, some Islamic communities steeped in their own ethnic origins might make it so.
+But to its detriment, it must control marriage in order to sustain the religion within the community.
+This is particularly bad in India and Pakistan – the latter being a state specifically built on vile sectarianism, to the point now that it persecutes other Muslims.

 In this sense Islam, as a system of belief, is not compatible with liberal secular democratic humanism.
 It is possible for some to cherry pick sufficiently for it to appear compatible, and to work reasonably well within a liberal secular democracy, but regular flash points of conflict occur that highlight the differences.

-The monolith exposes itself following a terror attack by a Muslim: even pretty liberal secular Muslims leap to defence of Islam first, then fellow adherents, and are quick to warn of the suffering of Muslims in some imagined backlash that rarely happens – beyond a few incidents that are relatively minor compared to the atrocity just witnessed.
+In the UK the monolith exposes itself following a terror attack by a Muslim: even pretty liberal secular Muslims leap to defence of Islam first, and are quick to warn of the suffering of Muslims in some imagined backlash that rarely happens – beyond a few incidents that are relatively minor compared to the atrocity just witnessed.

 A personal and anecdotal observation that’s shared by other critics of Islam: it’s the Ahmadiyya community that are first on the scene to condemn violence in the name of Islam; and it’s the Ahmadiyya that are most rejected by other Muslims.
 An odd state of affairs to those who don’t pay much attention to Islam … until you’ve looked at Islam in more detail, when the pattern of denunciation is seen everywhere.

 Of course, some strands of Christianity are incompatible with liberal secular democracy too.
-The giving unto Caesar bit makes it appear secular, and Jesus was supposedly somewhat liberal – at least compared to the greater orthodoxy of his fellow Jews of his time.
-While the liberal democracy and a good deal of humanism may be present in the USA, and foundational in the Constitution, it’s odd that a Middle Eastern Jewish religion has been appropriated by white and black Christians in America and is seen to belong at the head of what in principle is the first major purposefully secular state.
+The ‘giving unto Caesar’ bit makes it appear secular, and Jesus was supposedly somewhat liberal – at least compared to the greater orthodoxy of his fellow Jews of his time.
+So, in principle at least, Christianity can be more persuasively made compatible with liberal secular humanist democracies.
+While the liberal democracy and a good deal of humanism may be present in the USA, and foundational in the Constitution, it’s odd that a Middle Eastern Jewish religion has been appropriated by white and black Christians in America, and is seen to belong at the head of what in principle is the first major purposefully secular state.

 Religion has been imposed upon us all.
-And one of it’s memetic characteristics is that if replicates through the committments of its captive minds.
+And one of it’s memetic characteristics is that if replicates through the commitments of its captive minds.

 Valuing Global Liberal Secular Democratic Humanism

 Whatever the detail of our past and current ethnicities, it is clear that we are all of one original species that can adapt.
 We may have diverged into separate monocultures for a while, but that latter history is a blink of an eye to evolution.
-And the more liberal and tolerant we are the more we can mix freely, without the need for my contrived thought experiment of forced marriage being implemented.
+And the more liberal and tolerant we are the more we can mix freely, without the need for my contrived thought experiment of extra-ethnic attraction.
 We should make it easier to acknowledge and embrace our commonality.
 Secularism also lets us embrace our differences safely.

 Liberal secular democratic humanism: They are the global values that are worth spreading to whoever wants them wherever in the world; and anyone that values them is, as far as I’m concerned, welcome to my Britain, my Europe.
 And the world is entitled to share and take pride in those values, as many people around the world do, often at great risk to themselves when living in oppressive monocultures that reject these values of freedom and liberty.

 If we want the world to embrace these values, we have to get away from their association with ‘whiteness’.
-It would help if we have a catchy non-Eurocentric name for them, rather than ‘European values’ or ‘Western values’.
+It would help if we had a catchy non-Eurocentric name for them, rather than ‘European values’ or ‘Western values’ or ‘British values’.
 Ideas on a postcard please.
 And we have to get used to the idea that multiculturalism needs to be done right, not accepted without discrimination of ideas, only accepted without discrimination against people.

 Roaming Millennial has had a great youtube video up for a while: “HANDS OFF MY CULTURE!” | The Myth of Cultural Appropriation

-So, go on, consume each other’s cultures … but when it comes to ideas that have political consequences, I’d advice you take the best and discard the worst.
+So, go on, consume each other’s cultures … but when it comes to ideas that have political consequences, I’d advise you take the best and discard the worst.
 Discard religions; discard racist ideologies; discard anti-freedom and often violent ideologies of the far left and far right.
+And, please, stop fetishing over ‘whiteness’, ‘blackness’, ‘brownness’ or any other variation of skin colour.